torchbox/design-in-browser-bootstrap/README.md

 #### Once per project

-* Clone this repository to a new directory.
+* Clone this repository to a new directory and `cd` into it.
-* Run `rm -rf .git && git init && git add . && git commit -m "First commit"` to remove existing git links with this repository and create a fresh project with the directory as is committed.
+* Run `rm -rf .git && git init && git add . && git commit -m "First commit"` in the root of your new project to remove existing git links with this repository and create a fresh project with the directory as is committed.
 * Install this project's dependencies: Within the repository directory, run `npm install`